Brachial plexus injury: Therapy

 A study has also shown that a sensory-motor deficit in the upper limbs after a brachial plexus injury can affect the corporal balance in the vertical positioning.
-Examined patients had a lower score in the Berg balance scale, a greater difficulty in maintaining in the unipodal stance during one minute and leaned the body weight distribution to the side affected by the lesion.
+Examined patients had a lower score in the Berg Balance Scale, a greater difficulty in maintaining in the unipodal stance during one minute and leaned the body weight distribution to the side affected by the lesion.
 Patients also exhibited a greater variability in the postural oscillation, evaluated by the directional stability index.
 The results alert the clinical community about the necessity to prevent and treat secondary effects of this condition.

+In studies about the effectiveness of additional effect of modified constraint induced movement therapy (MCIMT), it was found that MCIMT helped improved the range of motion, shoulder function and it has the potential to promote functional gains for children with BPBI.

 Epidemiology

 Brachial plexus injury is found in both children and adults, but there is a difference between children and adults with BPI.

 Adults

 The prevalence of brachial plexus injuries in North American adults in the 1900s was about 1.2%.
-BPI is most commonly found in young healthy adults, from ages 14 to 63 years old, with 50% of patients between 19 and 34 years old.
-89% of BPI patients are male.
-The rate of brachial plexus injury has been increasing.
+Recent data from the UK suggests that the incidence is rising although the methods for capturing such data make computed incidence ratios unreliable.
+Traumatic BPI is most common in young healthy adults, aged 14 to 63 years old, with 50% of patients between 19 and 34 years old.
+The majority (89%) are male.
+Most injuries are sustained in vehicular collisions, particularly involving motorcycles; however, there is a substantial cohort of elderly patients sustaining TBPI, often from falls.